Want to save money and get better tasting food? Why not grow some of your meal yourself?

 You can grow a kitchen garden in as little or as much space as you have.
 Don’t think you have to go without because you live in an apartment.
 Your windowsill or balcony is a great place to get things going.

 I hope your kitchen garden brings you as much pleasure as mine brings me.

 Let me know if you need any help with yours or if you have any amazing tips to offer our readers.

 PRO TIP: Once you’ve got your new kitchen garden up and running you’ll soon have extra vegetables and you’ll want to discover new ways to use them to their best advantage.
-Check out Top 10 Best Healthy Food Blogs for 2020 and Top 10 Best Vegan Blogs for 2020 for inspiration.
+Check out our picks for the best healthy food blogs and the best vegan blogs for inspiration.

 Check out our Guide to Sustainable Living for more sustainable living strategies.